DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `/\/\/\/` and similar: Text detections in RegEx format.
 * `[Adblock Plus n.n]`: Used by Adblock Plus, AdBlock, and forks of them to determine if they should load the filterlist.
 Number is the intended minimum ABP version. `2.0` and `1.1` are most common; `3.1` and higher is on the rise and can be used to block support for old or low-quality forks.
 This has no effect on uBO or its forks.
 * `!
 Title:` Specifies the intended name of the list.
 Required to make the name automatically show up in the settings of most adblockers, instead of the URL or of manual text input.
 * `!
 Version:` The version number/alphanumeric of the list.
 Unofficially used to distinguish which version of a list a user is using.
 Used administratively by Adblock Plus' list report system (which requires a number-only version value).
-Has significant overlap with `!
-Last modified`.
+Many lists choose to use `!
+Last modified` as well or instead.
 * `!
 Expires:`: Determines the timespan between each automated sync attempt with the list's source.
 Values are given in "n day/days".
 ABP also supports "hour/hours".

 ### Nano Adblocker, uBlock Origin, Adblock Plus and AdBlock only: